txdv/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 ### Interpreting ensemble-status Output

-The following table provides a guide to `ensemble-status` output:
+The following table provides a general guide to `ensemble-status`
+output:

 Item | Meaning
 :----|:-------